sal55/langs/c3notes.md

 Looking only at binary operators, C had too many.
 C3 has fewer, but in M there are fewer still, as <<,>> have the same precedence as * and / (since they do the same job of scaling up or down).

-And ^, | and & have the same as + and - (since there is no particular reason why one group should be higher or lower than the other, which hence makes it harder to remember which is which).
+And ^, | and & have the same as + and - (since there is no particular reason why one group should be higher or lower than the other, hence it makes it harder to remember which is which).

 ### Member access using . even for pointers